-15.Remove national barriers to crossborder investment Non-legislative actions: i) report of expert group on national barriers to the free movement of capital; ii) joint roadmap of actions to address national barriers to capital flows
+15. Remove national barriers to crossborder investment Non-legislative actions: (i) Expert group report on national barriers to the free movement of capital; (ii) Joint roadmap of actions to address national barriers to capital flows

-16.Improve market infrastructure for crossborder investing Targeted action on securities ownership rules and third-party effects of assignment of claims - Trilogues stalled on Commission's proposal for a law applicable to the third-party effects of assignments of claims
+16. Improve market infrastructure for crossborder investing Targeted action on securities ownership rules and third-party effects of assignment of claims - trilogues stalled on the Commission's proposal for a law applicable to the third-party effects of assignments of claims

-17.Foster convergence of insolvency proceedings
+17. Foster convergence of insolvency proceedings

-Legislative initiative on business insolvency, addressing the most important barriers to the free flow of capital - Directive on restructuring and insolvency
+Legislative initiative on business insolvency, addressing the most important barriers to the free flow of capital - EU Directive on restructuring and insolvency

-18.Remove cross-border tax barriers
+18. Remove cross-border tax barriers

-Non-legislative actions: i) European Commission best practice and code of conduct for relief-at-source from withholding taxes procedures; ii) European Commission study on discriminatory tax obstacles to cross-border investment results by pension funds and life insurance companies
+Non-legislative actions: (i) European Commission best practice and code of conduct for relief at source from withholding taxes procedures; (ii) European Commission study on discriminatory tax obstacles to cross-border investment results by pension funds and life insurance companies

-19.Strengthen supervisory convergence and capital market capacity building
+19. Strengthen supervisory convergence and capital market capacity building

-Develop a strategy for providing technical assistance to Member States to support capital markets' capacity - Regulation 2017/825 on the establishment of a Structural Reform Support Programme (incl.
+Develop a strategy for providing technical assistance to Member States to support capital markets' capacity - Regulation 2017/825 on the establishment of the Structural Reform Support Programme (incl.
 CMU support measures)

-20.Enhance capacity to preserve financial stability
+20. Enhance capacity to preserve financial stability

-Review of the EU macroprudential framework - Commission launched i) public consultation (1 August 2016); ii) targeted consultation on improving the macroprudential framework for the banking sector (30 November 2021, postponed due to COVID); iii) consultation on macroprudential policies for credit institutions, the systemic risks relating to NBFIs (22 May 2024)
+Review of the EU macroprudential framework - Commission launched (i) public consultation (1 August 2016); (ii) targeted consultation on improving the macroprudential framework for the banking sector (30 November 2021, postponed due to COVID-19); (iii) Consultation on macroprudential policies for credit institutions, the systemic risks relating to NBFIs (22 May 2024)

-CMU Mid-Term Review - 2017
+CMU mid-term review - 2017